Akinzekeel/BlazorGrid/README.md

 Some of the styles & variables are based on the amazing [Spectre CSS framework](https://picturepan2.github.io/spectre/).
 If you already use that then customization will be even easier.

 # Roadmap
-This package is currently in preview lest because it is both my very first GitHub repository and my first NuGet package so I've got plenty to learn and discover.
+This package is currently in preview.

 I would like to get the following things done before removing the preview status:
 1. Localization
-1. Support different data providers per grid
+2. Support different data providers per grid
-1. Provide helper methods and classes for quick server-side setup
+3. ~~Provide helper methods and classes for quick server-side setup~~
-1. Find a better way to perform smart-refresh which doesn't require IGridRow
+4. Find a better way to perform smart-refresh which doesn't require IGridRow
-1. Improve documentation
+5. Improve documentation
-1. Finish the demo project & host it
+6. Finish the demo project & host it
-1. Responsive support
+7. Responsive support

 If you want to contribute to this project you're always welcome to do so.
 In case of questions or comments you can also contact me on Twitter at @Akinzekeel.